What’s in a name?

 six thermal speaker did have some early research but has only more recently been better investigated, the technology to produce the thin wires and drive them hasn't been available until now.
 So there is potential and naming wise it is largely referred to as thermal and words prefixed with thermo-.

-The major commercial and experimental types are the type
+The major commercial and experimental types of plasma speaker are the type

 one and three when it relates to the accurate reproduction of sound, their naming is the main issue.